kabitat/telco-churn/README.md

 - whereas being a senior citizen decreases churn risk

 During **Feature Selection** and **Feature Engineering**, uninformative features were dropped e.g. gender, certain services, and the remaining features were transformed:
-- filling in nulls with the median and performing standardizarion (where numeric)
+- filling in nulls with the median and performing standardization (where numeric)
 - one hot encoded (where categoric)

 By using **Pipeline** from the sckit-learn library, I was able to transform the test data to the same scales as the train data.

 During **Model Selection**, I used cross validation to short list 3 promising algorithms to further tune.
-I assessed the model's performance on highest recall whilst maintaing decent precision;
+I assessed the model's performance on highest recall whilst maintaining decent precision;
 > it is more important to identify the most potential churners in order to maximise revenue retention than to minimise misclassing non-churners as churners (this will have some revenue erosion but not as significant as losing a customer).

 Moving on to **Model Training**, I utilised randomised search to provide a good starting point to define the hyperparameter space for grid search.
 Using the results of the grid search, I identified the best model with it's hyperparameters.